 For your convenience, we accept cash, money orders, Visa, Mastercard & Discover credit cards.
 Payment is expected at the time services are performed.
 If one of these are not an option for you, you can apply for Care Credit and Lending Club for special financing offers.
 We deliver the finest care at the most reasonable cost to our patients, therefore, payment is due at the time of services rendered.

-At Center for Oral Surgery & Dental Implants we make every effort to provide you with the finest care and the most convenient financial options.
+At Center for Oral Surgery & Dental Implants we participate with Delta Dental, Aetna Dental, Unum Dental, Medicare, BCBS Medical, and Priority Health Medical.
+We make every effort to provide you with the finest care and the most convenient financial options.
 To accomplish this we work hand-in-hand with you to maximize your insurance reimbursement for covered procedures.
+For Out of Network Insurance plan we require payment in full, we will send claims as a courtesy to your insurance company and your insurance company will send your reimbursement directly to you.
 If you have any problems or questions, please ask our staff.
 They are well informed and here to assist you.
 Please call us at the numbers below:

 Please call if you have any questions or concerns regarding your initial visit.